About Brian R. Cooney

-After decades of performing for crowds around the Maryland region, singer-songwriter Brian R. Cooney is readying his second self-produced CD showcasing his original compositions and favorite covers.
-Brian, a lifelong resident of small town Catonsville, Maryland, has been playing a unique combination of classic rock covers and original songs that blend equal parts folk and rock for years.
+Singer-songwriter Brian R. Cooney performs his original compositions and favorite covers at various venues and events around the Maryland region.
+Brian, a lifelong resident of small town Catonsville, Maryland, has been performing a unique combination of classic rock covers and original songs that blend equal parts folk and rock for years.

 It was not long before a friendly competition began between Brian and his brothers.
 While the family often played together, Brian joined his friends Glenn Eliot (Dalmas) and Walter Vanek in forming the band Tugwell in 1971, which helped him to find his own musical identity.
 In the years that followed, Brian played for church choirs and folk groups in Catonsville and wrote many songs that he began to play in front of modest crowds around town.